bullhorn/rest-api-docs/source/includes/entityref/paybill/_directdepositaccount.md

 # Pay and Bill - DirectDepositAccount

-Entity that represents a candidate's direct deposit account record.
+Stores bank account details required for processing direct deposit payments, including information like account and routing numbers associated with an employee or contractor.

 <table>
     <colgroup>